nsweeting/activehook/README.md

 # ActiveHook
 ---

-Fast and simple webhook microservice for Ruby. **Please consider it under development at the moment.**
+Fast and simple webhook delivery microservice for Ruby. **Please consider it under development at the moment.**

 ActiveHook provides a scalable solution to your applications webhook sending needs.
 Its Redis-backed, with support for forking and threading - letting it send an enormous amount of webhooks in short order.
 Basically a much more focused version of a job processor such as Sidekiq, DelayedJob, Resque, etc. It includes the following:

 - A server for the purpose of sending webhooks.
+With support for retry attempts.
-- A mixin module for the purpose of recieving and validating webhooks.
+- A client-side mixin module for the purpose of recieving and validating webhooks.
 - A piece of Rack middleware for the purpose of performing validation.

 ## Installation